FabienDufoulon/FabienDufoulon.github.io/_pages/about.markdown

 ## Beginnings

 I was introduced to academia by Joanna Tomasik and Johanne Cohen of the Laboratoire Interdisciplinaire des Sciences du Numérique (LISN) of the Université Paris-Saclay.
-My very first research (school) project with Joanna Tomasik was about studying quantum simulated annealing as well as its possible improvements over classical simulated annealing.
+My very first research (school) project with Joanna Tomasik was about studying quantum annealing as well as its possible improvements over the more classical simulated annealing.
 My second project, during a summer internship with Johanne Cohen, was on the other hand focused on the application of game theory to online agents.